For more information about week 23 in a twin or multiple pregnancy, tap here.

 You’re not the only one whose body is getting larger.
 Baby is about to start gaining the baby fat that they needs to keep warm after birth and that will give them the cute, chubby cheeks that you’ll be kissing before you know it!

 Your baby is still hard at work growing!
 Baby is a bit under a foot tall (30.4 cm), the size of a bunch of grapes, and weighs just about 1 ¼ lbs (568 grams).
 Baby’s skin is still transparent, and a bit red because of the veins and arteries that are developing underneath.
 But this won’t last long, as they are about to fill out.
 Baby’s face is fully formed now, and is just waiting for that fat to fill it out too.
 By now you know that Baby is also starting to kick like crazy, usually in response to noises they hear from the outside world.
-And your little one is busy constructing the blood vessels in his lungs that will allow them to breathe air on their own once they’re born.
+And your little one is busy constructing the blood vessels in their lungs that will allow them to breathe air on their own once they’re born.

 What’s new with you?